-This means that the share of government expenditure must be getting down in some countries (Brazil and South Africa) and increased in other countries (Indonesia, Sri Lanka, Algeria, Bahrai, Egypte, Iran Jordan Lebanon, Morocco, Syria Turkey and Yemen) in order to achieve the optimal level of growth.
+This means that the share of government expenditure must be getting down in some countries (Brazil and South Africa) and could increase in other countries (Indonesia, Sri Lanka, Algeria, Bahrain, Egypt, Iran Jordan Lebanon, Morocco, Syria Turkey and Yemen) in order to achieve the optimal level of growth.
 Therefore, the current expenditure share is not optimal in order to maximize growth and revive economic activity.